Subscribe To This Site

 You can have a smorgasbord anytime whether you are a couple or 20 people, a Friday night, Easter, Christmas or whatever.

-A traditional Danish lunch begins with ryebread, topped with herring in different varieties like, herring in carry, white herrings, fried herrings and red herrings, mackerel, tuna, egg and tomatoes.
+A traditional Danish lunch begins with ryebread, topped with herring in different varieties like, herring in carry, white herrings,

 When eating the fish you are served beer and snaps.

-Open Sandwich Platter
+Open Sandwich Platter.

 The next serve is cold meat like salami, ham, roast pork and a whole lot of other varieties, in between you get served a couple of warm dishes like crumbed fish and meatballs and the sitting is finished up with a cheeseboard and maybe prawns or a fruit platter.